dapperroag/CrimsonCode2026/README.md

 the framework.

 As of February 22nd, 2026:
--The calculator has not implemented the LLM function -Simply doing algebraic expressions and equations. (one variable = x) -There are functions/buttons on the frontend that are present but not implemented.
+- The calculator has not implemented the LLM function
+- Simply doing algebraic expressions and equations. (one variable = x)
+- There are functions/buttons on the frontend that are present but not implemented.
 There is no direct way of knowing which ones work except by clicking them, which will input nothing if done so.
--Tabs backend is not connected with frontend.
+- Tabs backend is not connected with frontend.
 Functionality of backend should be close to done.
--UI is still a major WIP.
+- UI is still a major WIP.

 How to test:
 1. Run the following terminal commands